The bulk modulus of three-dimensional quantum droplets: The Variational Approximation For The ground states

+is the squared eigenfrequency of the intrinsic vibrations.
+Note that we employ a small-perturbation expansion, with $|\delta w| \ll w_0$.
+In this regime, the oscillations of the droplet width $w$ are treated as first-order fluctuations that preserve the fundamental profile.
+Therefore, the assumption of the time-invariant $\alpha$ is well-founded.
+This approach is consistent with the methodologies adopted in Refs.~\cite{SG-3Ds,VA_2Dqds}.

 For the steady-state solution, the equilibrium value of $w$ can be obtained from Eq. (\ref{Eoula-Eqs2}), setting $\ddot{w}=0$ in it, while the steady-state value of the super-Gaussian order $\alpha $ originates from the variational condition $\partial L/\partial \alpha =0$.
 These conditions yield a system of coupled algebraic equations for $\alpha $ and $w$.
 Solving it numerically, the stationary values of $w$ and $\alpha $ can be obtained.
-In Fig.~\ref{pk-omega-B}(a), we compare the radial density distributions of the numerically found $\left( \phi _{\mathrm{Num}}\right) $ and VA-predicted $\left( \phi _{\mathrm{VA}}\right) $ solutions for the stationary isotropic QD with $\mathcal{N}=250$ and $g=-6$, the respective VA parameters being $ w=1.34$ and $\alpha =4.57$ [note that this value of $\alpha $ is large in comparison to $\alpha =1$, which corresponds to the usual Gaussian, see Eq. ( \ref{super-Gaussian})].
-It is seen that the two profiles almost coincide, corroborating the accuracy of the VA based on the super-Gaussian \textit{ ansatz}.
-Note that the radial profile plotted in Fig.~\ref{pk-omega-B}(a) satisfies the above-mentioned condition, that its overall size is much larger than the thickness of the surface layer.
+In Fig.~\ref{pk-omega-B}(a), we compare the radial density distributions of the numerically found $\left( \phi _{\mathrm{Num}}\right) $, VA-predicted $\left( \phi _{\mathrm{VA}}\right) $ and Thomas-Fermi (TF) $\left( \phi _{\mathrm{TF}}\right) $ solutions for the stationary isotropic QD with $\mathcal{N}=250$ and $g=-6$, the respective VA parameters being $ w=1.34$ and $\alpha =4.57$ [note that this value of $\alpha $ is large in comparison to $\alpha =1$, which corresponds to the usual Gaussian, see Eq. ( \ref{super-Gaussian})].
+It is seen that the numerical and VA profiles almost coincide, corroborating the accuracy of the VA based on the super-Gaussian \textit{ ansatz}.
+Furthermore, compared to the TF approximation, the VA provides a significantly better description of the decay characteristics in the distribution tails.
+Note that both the numerically exact and approximate radial profiles plotted in Fig.~\ref{pk-omega-B}(a) satisfy the above-mentioned condition, that its overall size must be much larger than the thickness of the surface layer.

 Further, the VA expression for energy, chemical potential, and BM can be derived from Eqs. (\ref{super-Gaussian}), (\ref{energy}), (\ref{muVA}), and (\ref{Bulkmodulus}) as